Hard Times and Good Times in the Lives of the Lakers

 The three bills quoted show the Olivia earning $226 in a month of hard work.
 Out of this she had to provide food and wages for five men and the woman cook, pay eight tow bills, find herself in gear, pay interest on the $2,000 expended on her the year before, and "pay for herself” whatever she cost originally.

 Mr. Rose points out that this had to be done in twenty-eight seasons, for that was how long the Olivia lasted.
-The register shows her building at Bronte in 1853, which would give her five years more.
+The register shows her built at Bronte in 1853, which would give her five years more.
 Even so – "times was hard” in the late seventies and early eighties, as the bills abundantly prove.

 But they weren't always so in schooner days.
 When Youell and Emery began at Port Burwell, at the height of the boom in the 70’s, they built the Lady Macdonald, naming her after the wife of Canada’s Grand Old Man.
 The Lady Macdonald was much larger than the Olivia.
 She sailed to Goderich for a cargo of salt for the Chicago packing houses and at Chicago loaded 22,000 bushels of wheat for Kingston, at 28 cents a bushel.
 The freight on the salt paid the expenses of the round trip, which took three weeks.
 The owners had the freight on the wheat, $6,160, for profit.
 The same firm built the two-master W. Y. Emery, which was more like the Olivia in size.
 One whole season Capt.
 Burge carried coal from Ashtabula to Toronto at $2 a ton, grossing $700 freight.
 The Muir Brothers built their first schooner, the Ayr, in two years, from the earnings of their drydock, and paid for her outfit the first season.
 She cost $15,646 altogether, and in two seasons, 1861 and 1862, she earned $17,664 net profits.
 Another Muir schooner, the Antelope, built in 1873, at a cost of $17,000, earned almost $7,000 in one freight from Chicago to Kingston, with 23,000 bushels of grain.